ffbeast/ffbeast.github.io/docs/en/wheel_firmware_setup.md

 If during quick rotations left-right PSU keep working - it's done.
 If no - increase it by 5-10 percents and repeat.

 ## Enjoy!
 That's all.
 You've gone through all needed settings and your DIY Wheel is ready to go!
+If you like the journey - feel free to [**donate on further project development**](wheel_contribute.html).
+Your thanks will be much appreciated :)